stevefielding/spi_isr/README.md

 SYNC1_NIBBLE 0x50
 SYNC2_NIBBLE 0xa0

+## Implementing readRegs and writeRegs
 You will need to over-ride the virtual functions, readMyRegs and writeMyRegs, and then create a link to your own functions.
-These functions will be called when you call update_regs from your main loop.
+These functions will be called when you call spi_update_regs from your main loop.
 It is entirely up to the user to decide how to interpret the address and how to combine bytes into 16-bit and 32-bit values.
 readMyRegs and writeMyRegs take a 16-bit data length, 16-bit address, and a pointer to a byte data array.